 The magnificent Dambulla cave complex, which dates back to the 1st century BC houses a total of 153 Buddha statues, 3 statues of Sri Lankan kings and 4 statues of gods and goddesses It is the largest and best-preserved cave temple complex in Sri Lanka.
 The rock towers 160 m over the surrounding plains.
 Depictions on the walls of the caves include the temptation by the demon Mara, and Buddha’s first sermon.

-So if you’re looking to find inner peace, then make sure you plan your next trip to soak in the Buddhist culture of Sri Lanka.
+So if you’re looking to find inner peace and want to know history of Buddhism in Sri Lanka, then make sure you plan your next trip to soak in the Buddhist culture of Sri Lanka.